LET’S INVESTIGATE TO STOP THE PLASTIC CRISIS

 The Big Plastic Count highlights the national and world plastic problem, inspiring schools to take decisive action using their fantastic resources to embed into the children's learning.
 It has taught every child and adult at our school that however big or small everyone can do their bit to make an impact on our world.
 This is why we will be taking part again in The Big Plastic Count!

-Picture of Edd Moore
+Primary teacher Edd Moore

 Edd Moore